Tough to beat the feeling of relief when what you thought was the Sword of Damocles hanging over your head turns out to be one of those pool noodles.

 My daughter was able to spend time with her great grandmother before she passed.
 An enormous gift to both of them....and to me.
 My daughter has a sense of where she came from, so I feel really good about where she's going.

-As much as a lot of Bitcoiners find it distasteful, we need to get the community engaged in the policy fight.
+the policy fight.
 We all still live in communities, with friends and family.
 And Galt Gulch doesn't actually exist.
 We're going to organize and make out voices heard this year.

 Every time I think I'm clear, there's another something who claims I owe this or that.
 It's exhausting, and I count myself among the fortunate.
 It really pains me to see how good people are struggling.
 There is a profound injustice to it.